The information on this blog is correct as of 24/08/20

 Can I opt-in in every course?

-No, there are some courses that are excluded from this opt-in program, and the full list of courses can be found here.
+No, there are some courses that are excluded from this opt-in program, and the full list of courses will be made available soon.

 I have other questions!